Wednesday 10th June

 A lesson for outback travellers - The burnt Ford Exploder

 We took the track into the ruins of Well 47 and then back out and down to the Breadon pool intersection.
 I passed the valley in which John and I had camped in 2006.
 Here Willie left us and headed on towards 46.
-The rest of us took the narrow, winding and dusty track into Breadon Valley and
+The rest of us took the narrow, winding and dusty track into Breadon Valley and the pool

 .
 The track, whilst easy driving, crossed grasslands and almost Canegrass like savannah to the low hills at the end of the gorge.
 By unanimous consent, a cup of tea was in order before we saddled up and headed off on the short, 3 minute walk along the gorge to the Breadon pool and the native hide.